heroku-softtrends/heroku-php-sqlsrv-buildpack/README.md

-# Steps to be followed for installing Microsoft ODBC Driver 17 For PHP For Sql Server on Ubuntu 20.04
+# Steps to be followed for installing Microsoft ODBC Driver v17, v18 For PHP For Sql Server on Ubuntu 20.04

 ## How to use these Modules
 The code samples are available [here](https://github.com/microsoft/msphpsql/blob/master/sample)

+## SQLSRV and PDO_SQLSRV drivers
+- v5.9.0 supports PHP ^7.4.0 to ~8.0.0
+- v5.10.0 supports PHP ^7.4.0 to ~8.1.0

 ## Add Aptfile File
-Aptfile file is mandatory, create a file called Aptfile in your project root folder and copy the content from [here](https://github.com/heroku-softtrends/mssql-server-drivers-for-php/blob/main/5.9.0/ubuntu/20.04/Aptfile) or download the file from [here](https://github.com/heroku-softtrends/mssql-server-drivers-for-php/blob/main/5.9.0/ubuntu/20.04/Aptfile) to your project root folder.
+Aptfile file is mandatory, create a file called Aptfile in your project root folder and
+- copy the content from [v5.9.0](https://github.com/heroku-softtrends/mssql-server-drivers-for-php/blob/main/5.9.0/ubuntu/20.04/Aptfile) or download the file from [v5.9.0](https://github.com/heroku-softtrends/mssql-server-drivers-for-php/blob/main/5.9.0/ubuntu/20.04/Aptfile)
+- copy the content from [v5.10.0](https://github.com/heroku-softtrends/mssql-server-drivers-for-php/blob/main/5.10.0/ubuntu/20.04/msodbcsql18/Aptfile) or download the file from [v5.10.0](https://github.com/heroku-softtrends/mssql-server-drivers-for-php/blob/main/5.10.0/ubuntu/20.04/msodbcsql18/Aptfile)

+to your project root folder.

 ## Add Environment Variable For Extension Repositories
 It must be set,

+PHP 8.1

+`heroku config:set HEROKU_PHP_PLATFORM_REPOSITORIES="https://github.com/heroku-softtrends/mssql-server-drivers-for-php/raw/main/5.10.0/ubuntu/20.04/php/8.1/nts/packages.json" -a <heroku_app_name>`

 PHP 8.0